Dr. Shannon Bainbridge

 Anika is currently in her 2nd year in the Masters of Interdisciplinary Health Sciences program at the University of Ottawa.
 She holds a BSc. in Biomedical Sciences from uOttawa where she did her honours project with the Bainbridge lab as well.
 Her current thesis project is to investigate whether computer vision can be used to automate routine image analysis of placentas.
 She is interested in reproductive medicine and everything about it that can be automated.
 Outside of research, Anika is passionate about machine learning and enjoys spending downtime making art and travelling.

-Sonia is a fourth-year undergraduate student in the Faculty of Health Sciences.
-Sonia started volunteering with the Placenta Lab in the summer of 2018 and continued with her UROP project, looking at the use of synoptic reporting to standardize placental pathology reports.
+Sonia is a first-year medical student at the University of Ottawa.
+Sonia started volunteering with the Placenta Lab in the summer of 2018 and continued on with her UROP project, looking at the use of synoptic reporting to standardize placental pathology reports.
 Sonia is excited to continue working on various projects within the lab and participate in outreach activities.
-Outside of the lab, Sonia enjoys working at the Health Sciences Mentoring Centre, dancing and searching for the best shawarma in the city.
+Outside of the lab, Sonia enjoys dancing and searching for the best shawarma in the city.